gbour/Tentacles/README.md

 Tentacles
 =========

-Tentacles is a Object-Relational Model (ORM) written in Python.
+Tentacles is a Object-Relational Mapping (ORM) written in Python.
 It's main concept is to manipulate stored datas as you do for python data structures.

 ###Requirements